h4cc/awesome-elixir/README.md

 * [alice](https://github.com/alice-bot/alice) - A Slack bot framework for Elixir.
 * [chatty](https://github.com/alco/chatty) - A basic IRC client that is most useful for writing a bot.
 * [cog](https://github.com/operable/cog) - Cog is an open chatops platform that gives you a secure, collaborative command line right in your chat window.
+* [ExGram](https://github.com/rockneurotiko/ex_gram) - a library to build Telegram Bots, you can use the low-level methods and models or use the really opinionated framework included. ([Docs](https://hexdocs.pm/ex_gram/readme.html)).
 * [ExIrc](https://github.com/bitwalker/exirc) - IRC client adapter for Elixir projects.
 * [ExMustang](https://github.com/techgaun/ex_mustang) - A simple, clueless slackbot and collection of responders.
 * [Guri](https://github.com/elvio/guri) - Automate tasks using chat messages.